 The Fund is subject to risk of non-payment of accounts receivable.
 The Fund mitigates this risk by monitoring the credit worthiness of its customers and limiting its concentration of receivables to any one specific group of customers.
-At December 31, 2005, approximately 29% of the accounts receivable balance was receivable from two customers.
+At March 31, 2006, approximately 24% of the accounts receivable balance was receivable from two customers (December 31, 2005 - 24% from two customers).